OpenSourceEcon/CompMethods/docs/book/appendix/glossary.md

 pull request
   TODO: define *pull request*...

+reduced form estimation
+  TODO

+reduced form model
+  A reduced form model in economics is a model in which the equations are either not derived from behavioral equations or are only implicitly a linear approximation of some more complicated model.
+However, because they are atheoretical and often nonparametric, machine learning models can be categorized as reduced form.
+Reduced form models are most often static, although time series econometric models are categorized as reduced form.

 remote
   *Remote* is a descriptor that refers to files that reside or operations that are carried out on a server to which a user has access using the internet.